Travel Notes: Africa - Eritrea Travel Notes.

 After capturing the major towns in the early 1990's, the EPLF were finally recognised by the international community as a provisional government.

-An almost unanimous vote in favour of independence in April 1993, earned Eritrea a place in the United Nations the following month.
+An almost unanimous vote in favour of independence from Ethiopia in April 1993, earned Eritrea a place in the United Nations the following month.

 Asmara succeeded Massawa as the capital of Eritrea in 1900, when the country was an Italian colony, and remained the capital when Eritrea gained independence from Ethiopia in 1993.